Apply for funding to build a secondary or backyard suite on your property: Secondary and Backyard Suite Incentive Program

 How to apply

-- Review detailed program criteria in the Secondary and Backyard Suite Incentive Program Guide.
+- Review detailed eligibility and program criteria in the Secondary and Backyard Suite Incentive Program Guide.

 - Check the application for details on all required supporting documents.

-- Send your completed application and supporting documents by mail.
-Or visit a regional housing office.
+- Submit your completed application and supporting documents.

 How long it takes

-It should take 3 to 4 weeks for the Secondary and Backyard Suite Incentive Program to review your application and let you know if your loan is approved.
+It should take 6 to 8 weeks for the Secondary and Backyard Suite Incentive Program to review your application and let you know if your loan is conditionally approved.
 It can take longer if more information is needed or if your application doesn’t include all the required information.

 Cost

-There is no cost to apply for the funding, but you need show that you have equity or have been approved for debt financing to cover the total cost of the project less the loan amount.
+There is no cost to apply for the funding, but you need show that you have equity or are approved for financing to cover the total cost of the project.

 Before you start